megaannum/colorschemer/README.md

 able to identify some 687 color scheme files (though there maybe a couple of duplications - the bash script unique identification heuristics were pretty simple).
-Then using the distill.vim script, running it from both Vim in and Xterm (the cterm configuration) and GVim (the gui configuration) it generated the following number of color scheme files:
+Then using the distill.vim script, running it from both Vim in an Xterm (the cterm configuration) and GVim (the gui configuration) it generated the following number of color scheme files:

 *   491 cterm dark color scheme files